UmbraEngineering/multi-auth/readme.md

 });

 //
-// Define the fetch user by ID routine
+// Tell multi-auth how to fetch users from the database using a user ID
 //
 auth.define('fetchUserById', function(userId, promise) {
 	User.findById(userId, function(err, user) {